Home Problem Features Architecture Hardware Software Testing Budget Team Gallery Download GitHub

 Intuitive interfaces for nurses & administrators

-SmartIV's software stack delivers real-time monitoring, instant alerts, and historical insights across mobile and web.
+SmartIV's software stack delivers real-time monitoring, instant alerts, and historical insights across mobile and desktop.

 Mobile App Screenshot